Alluxio/alluxio/docs/en/compute/Tensorflow.md

 priority: 6
 ---

-This guide describes how to run [Tensorflow](https://www.tensorflow.org/) on top of Alluxio-Fuse.
+This guide describes how to run [Tensorflow](https://www.tensorflow.org/) on top of Alluxio POSIX API.

 * Table of Contents
 {:toc}